Make an Appointment

 Sensitivity and Respect

-We know how committed you are to helping your child lead a productive life.
-We listen carefully to your perspective and insights and incorporate your family’s goals and priorities into your child’s care plan.
+We know how committed you are to helping your child lead a fulfilling and productive life.
+We listen carefully to your perspective and insights, include your child’s perspectives as appropriate, and incorporate your family’s goals and priorities into your child’s care plan.
 We make every effort to help your child feel safe and comfortable.
 We conduct all evaluations and therapies with sensitivity and respect.

-We treat children from 6 months of age through young adults.
+We see children from 6 months of age through young adults.
 It is our aim to start working with children as early as possible to achieve maximum benefit from therapies.

 Your Child's Team